rogerkeays/fluent/README.md

-# fluent

-Static Extension Methods for Java.
+# fluent: Static Extension Methods for Java

-**fluent** allows you to call static Java methods as if they were object methods.
+*fluent* allows you to call static Java methods as if they were object methods.
 For example, instead of writing:

     assertNotEmpty(getHttpContent(createSharedUrl(website, "styles.css")));